NEW

 Full-read — at peak comprehension, how well does an AI understand the site?

 BFS traversal score at full depth.
-Single most important feature (19.1%).
+Single most important signal (18.4% of PCA variance).

 No black boxes.